 Why Live in Northridge

-Northridge, a neighborhood in northern Milwaukee, is characterized by its mix of residential areas and the remnants of its once-thriving shopping mall.
+Northridge, a neighborhood in northwestern Milwaukee, is characterized by its mix of residential areas, natural spaces and the remnants of its once-thriving shopping mall.
 The Northridge Mall, now largely vacant, was a major attraction in the 1970s but closed in 2003.
-Despite this, the surrounding residential subdivisions have continued to grow, with about 2,300 residents living in the area.
-The neighborhood features a variety of home styles, including Colonial, split-level, Tudor, Craftsman, and ranch-style homes, with some newer Colonials built in the early 2000s.
-Multi-family housing options are available in the form of townhouse-style duplexes and condominiums.
-Kohl Park, located in the northern part of Northridge, offers a community garden and wooded trails, while the nearby Mequon Nature Preserve provides 6 miles of trails, wetlands, prairies, and an observation tower.
-Dining options in Northridge include local chains like JJ Fish and Chicken, franchises like Denny's, and independent restaurants such as Thai Bangkok.
+Despite this, the surrounding residential subdivisions have continued to expand, with approximately 2,300 residents residing in the area.
+The neighborhood features a variety of home styles, including Colonial, split-level, Tudor, Craftsman and ranch-style homes, with some newer Colonials built in the early 2000s.
+Townhouse-style duplexes and apartment buildings are also common.
+Kohl Park, in the northern part of Northridge, features a huge community garden and wooded walking trails.
+The nearby Mequon Nature Preserve offers 6 miles of trails, wetlands, prairies and an observation tower.
+Dining options include local chains like JJ Fish and Chicken, franchises like Denny's and independent restaurants such as Thai Bangkok.
 Family Table, a longstanding American diner, is less than 1 mile east.
-The neighborhood has access to big-box retailers and is within a short drive of the village of Brown Deer.
-Northridge is served by the private Institute of Technology & Academics for K-8 education, with nearby public schools receiving lower ratings.
-The area is safer than the national average, and residents benefit from proximity to major highways I-43 and I-45, making it easy to reach downtown Milwaukee in 20 to 25 minutes.
-Bus stops are also conveniently located within the neighborhood.
+The neighborhood has access to big-box retailers and is within a short drive of the Village of Brown Deer.
+U.S. Route 41 heads west towards Interstate 41 and east towards Interstate 43 and Lake Michigan.
+Commuters can reach downtown Milwaukee in 20 to 25 minutes, and sus stops are within the neighborhood.

 Frequently Asked Questions